Boomer Roepke

-Peter Hague "Boomer" Roepke II (born August 11, 1989) is an American college football coach currently serving as the Offensive Coordinator and Offensive Line Coach at Concordia University, St. Paul, a role he assumed in February 2025.
-Previously, he was the Associate Head Coach, Offensive Coordinator, and Quarterbacks Coach at the University of Northwestern – St. Paul (MN) from 2020 to 2025.
+Peter Hague "Boomer" Roepke II (born August 11, 1989) is an American college football coach currently serving as the Offensive Coordinator and Quarterbacks Coach at Northern Michigan University.
+Previously, he was the Interim Head Coach, Offensive Coordinator, Offensive Line Coach and Director of Football Operations at Concordia University, St. Paul, a role he assumed in February 2025 and held through the 2025 season.
+Before that, he was the Associate Head Coach, Offensive Coordinator, and Quarterbacks Coach at the University of Northwestern – St. Paul (MN) from 2020 to 2025.
 Roepke's coaching career includes experience as a Graduate Assistant working with quarterbacks and special teams at Iowa State, a Graduate Student Coach at the University of Southern California (USC), and an Assistant Coach at Pasadena City College.

-Roepke attended high school at Reno High School in Reno, Neveda.
+Roepke attended high school at Reno High School in Reno, Nevada.
 He earned his undergraduate degree at Annenberg School of Communication at USC as well as his Masters in Business Administration with the Marshall School of Business at USC, where he was a member of both the football and swim teams.

 Early life and family

 Boomer Roepke was born into a Reno, Nevada, family with a strong athletic tradition.
 He is related to Carl Roepke, a National Champion in Luge and a former member of the USA Luge National Team and current Olympic sports commentator.
-His father was a football player for University of Utah from 1953-1954; and his role as a halfback on the team helped to implement the infamous Shovel Pass to college football.
+His father was a football player for University of Utah from 1953 to 1954; and his role as a halfback on the team helped to implement the infamous Shovel Pass to college football.